LearnOnDemandSystems/docs/tms/tms-administrators/classes/schedule/integratevirtualmeetingprovider.md

-# How does LODS Integrate with my Virtual Meeting Provider?
+# How can I use my Virtual Meeting Provider in LODS?

-You can easily integrate with the virtual meeting provider of your choice to provide hands-on, interactive virtual training solutions.
-Integrating a virtual meeting provider with the Learn on Demand Systems platform just takes a few clicks to set-up.
-You can set up training in the LODS Training Management System (TMS) using your preferred virtual meeting provider in your classes.
+You can easily use the virtual meeting provider of your choice to provide hands-on, interactive virtual training solutions.
+Setting up a virtual meeting provider with the Learn on Demand Systems platform just takes a few clicks.
+You can create training in the LODS Training Management System (TMS) using your preferred virtual meeting provider in your classes.
 If you are using Teams, GoToMeeting, Adobe Connect, Zoom or another service, it can be used to give students and instructors access within a class.
 This will give your instructors and students everything they need for their class by clicking buttons on one page.

 ## Enter your Meeting URL for your Class